In this day and age, it seems that everyone is looking for a magic elixir, pill, or potion that will ensure the longevity of health and well-being.

 They're trying to build up the patient's health before any symptoms even have a chance to manifest.

 Whereas on the opposite end of the spectrum, modern Western medicine says, if your patient presents symptoms, treat to suppress those symptoms and you’ve done your job (as opposed to discovering the root cause of the actual problem).

-Today, I'm happy to announce that I’ve formulated a molecular mineral supplement that's virtually 100% absorbed into the cells, and I'm excited to be carrying it here in my clinic!
+Today, I'm proud to announce I've found a company that produces molecular minerals that are virtually 100% absorbed into the cells and I'm excited to share them with you!

 If we define good health as the absence of disease, then supplementing the diet with minerals should be right at the top of the list as a protocol for preventative care.

 As a holistic veterinarian, it's my duty to ensure that my patients stay as healthy as possible BEFORE any symptoms arise, so that the likelihood of illness is drastically reduced.